Children's Hospital is part of the UPMC family.

 UPMC Children's Hospital of Pittsburgh is known for its outstanding clinical services, research programs, and medical education.
 The Neonatal Intensive Care Unit (NICU) at Children's Hospital, located on the 8th floor of the 10-acre medical and research campus in Pittsburgh's Lawrenceville neighborhood, is just one shining example.
 This Level IV NICU has 55-bed combined medical-surgical unit that provide breathtaking views of the Pittsburgh skyline while providing staff with the appropriate space and technology designed to care for newborns with the most complex surgical and medical conditions, including those infants requiring neonatal extracorporeal membrane oxygenation (ECMO).

 Each state-of-the-art patient room in the NICU offers:

 Neonatologists supervise around-the-clock care of these infants.
 A full complement of registered nurses, neonatal nurse practitioners, respiratory therapists, and support staff provide each infant with the care that is needed while hospitalized.
 On-site consultation and expertise is provided by pediatric medicine and pediatric surgery subspecialists.
 These subspecialists contribute to the management of sick neonates with complex medical conditions including multiple congenital anomalies, infants who require surgical procedures, including cardiac surgery, and those infants transferred for evaluation for organ transplantation.

 Specialists in all fields of pediatrics and pediatric surgery work together in multidisciplinary teams to provide the best possible care for each patient.
-Children's Hospital of Pittsburgh of UPMC embraces the philosophy of family-centered care and focuses on the needs of the entire family as well as the developmental needs of the infant.
+UPMC Children's Hospital of Pittsburgh embraces the philosophy of family-centered care and focuses on the needs of the entire family as well as the developmental needs of the infant.

 Children's Hospital of Pittsburgh NICU